explodecomputer/wits/gwas/README.md

 ## Questions
+1. Perform QC steps for the genotype data, and save the cleaned genotype data with filename `geno_qc`

+    cd ~/wits/gwas/scripts
+    ./qc.sh

+2. Perform QC steps for the phenotype data

+    R --no-save < qc.R

+3. Perform the GWAS.

+    ./gwas.sh

-1. How many independent significant signals are identified for each trait?
+4. How many independent significant signals are identified for each trait?
+What is a suitable threshold?
+Look at the Manhattan plots in `../images` and at the `.clumped` files in `../results`.

-2. Is there evidence for the signals being driven by population stratification?
+5. Is there evidence for the signals being driven by population stratification?
+Use the estimates of `lambda` in the Q-Q plots.
-3. What is the best way to verify whether these signals are real?
+6. What is the best way to verify whether these signals are real?
-4. Are the effect size estimates likely to be accurate?
+7. Are the effect size estimates likely to be accurate?